seeker71/Living-Resonance-Codex/docs/living_codex_specification.md

 │  • Everything (as nodes)                                  │
 │  • Programming Languages (as nodes)                       │
 │  • Documentation (as nodes)                               │
+│  • Complete Ontology (as nodes)                           │
+│  • System Components (as nodes)                           │
 └─────────────────────────────────────────────────────────────┘
 ```